 - Failing to follow up with a patient after surgery

 If you have been injured or lost someone you love because of a health care provider’s negligence, you may be entitled to compensation for your pain and suffering.
-Do not hesitate to contact our medical malpractice lawyers in Macon for a free, no obligation consultation to find out if you have a case.
+Do not hesitate to contact our Macon medical malpractice lawyers for a free, no obligation consultation to find out if you have a case.

 Complete a Free Case Evaluation form.